 Madigan's lawsuit contends the company continually fails to negotiate with consumers' creditors even though consumers cease to pay their creditors directly and, instead, make months of upfront payments to CSA.
 As a result of CSA's failure to take any effective debt settlement action on behalf of consumers, according to Madigan's lawsuit, creditors frequently sue consumers to collect on the outstanding balances.

-Madigan said her office has seen a sharp rise in debt- and credit-related consumer complaints.
-Over the last few years, her office has received more than 12,000 complaints regarding debt and credit issues.
+Madigan said her office has seen a sharp rise in debt- and credit-related consumer grievances.
+Over the last few years, her office has received more than 12,000 reports regarding debt and credit issues.

 In February, Congress passed and President Obama signed a $700 billion stimulus bill, a massive infusion of federal spending that is designed to stimulate the economy.
 Almost immediately there appeared Internet ads with the president's smiling face, promising consumers they could cash in and get a share of the loot.
 Millions of spam emails went out, promising the same thing.